Overview

 Capture and deliver

-Export images or video with the same scene framing, overlays, and metrics used during editing.
+Export images, video, or reports with the same scene framing, overlays, and metrics used during editing.

 Stack